-Procedure: Compliance with the Contract
+Compliance with the Contract

-PCS is committed to complying with the terms and conditions set forth in Exhibit B, Part 9, Sections 1-18 of the Contract and all other applicable State and federal laws.
+PCS must include a statement or narrative in its FWA Prevention Handbook that articulates PCS' commitment to complying with the terms and conditions set forth in Exhibit B, Part 9, of the Contract(s) and all other applicable State and federal laws.
+This statement can be found in our FWA Prevention Handbook and Code of Conduct.